-Coat: Can be smooth, long, or wire-haired.
-Colors can be reddish-brown, black or tan, or chocolate brown, or deep chestnut in reddish-brown and black and tan.
+Coat: Dachshund coats can be smooth, long, or wire-haired.
+Dachshund colors can be reddish-brown, black or tan, or chocolate brown, or deep chestnut in reddish-brown and black and tan.
 The hairs on the Wire-haired Dachshund should lie flat and be as hard as possible.

 Character: The Dachshund is brave, intelligent and independent.

-Temperament: This breed is somewhat reserved around strangers, but forms a strong bond with its family.
-It can be over-courageous around other dogs.
+Temperament: The Dachshund is somewhat reserved around strangers, but forms a strong bond with its family.
+Dachshunds can be over-courageous around other dogs.

 Care: The Smooth- and Long-haired Dachshund should be brushed occasionally to remove dead hairs.
 Long-haired Dachshunds are prone to tangles, so they should be groomed more often.
 The coat of the Wire-haired Dachshund should be plucked twice a year.

 Training: Long-haired Dachshunds are slightly easier to train than Smooth- or Wire-haired Dachshunds, however all varieties need firm and consistent training because they have minds of their own.

 Activity: The Dachshund needs a fair amount of exercise so long walks are required